davidbone4/cs-327-rogue-game/README.md

 # cs-327-rogue-game by David bone

+## Assignment 1.03

+This assignment adds distance map generation for both tunneling and non-tunneling.
+Both are automatically output when the program is ran.

+All argument logic still applies.

+USAGE:

+    >make
+    > ./rlg327 <arguments>

+NOTE: tested on Ubuntu

+Thank you!

 ## Assignment 1.02

 This assignment adds file read and write capabilities to the file DungeonGenerator.c.